FC Versailles 78: Teams

 As of February 2010, FC Versailles has a total of 750 registered players in a total of 26 senior and junior teams.
 As of the 2009–10 season, the first team plays in the Division Supériore Régionale Paris Île-de-France Group A. Other senior teams play in local leagues around the Paris region.
 The club is renowned for having successful youth teams, and it has been named as an official training centre for the French Football Federation (FFF) since 2007.
 Players who have previously played for Versailles include Thierry Henry, Hatem Ben Arfa, Charles Itandje, and Jérôme Rothen.

-The teams colour is blue for home and white for away.

-Crest

 Stadium

 FC Versailles' main stadium is the Stade de Montbauron in Versailles.
 The stadium has a capacity of 6,208 spectators.
 The ground is typical of many continental European stadia with limited roofing and an athletics track around the perimeter of the playing field.
 At two sides of the ground there are stands with seating while the rest of the stadium has terracing for standing spectators.
 There is also an annexed pitch with an artificial playing surface which is used predominantly for reserve matches and the football academy.

-FC Versailles playing games at Stade Jean-Bouin as temporary stadium for 2022–23 season.
+From August 2022 to January 2025, Versailles hosted their home matches in the Championnat National at the Stade Jean-Bouin in Paris, which they were renting for €30,000 per match.
+They were forced to relocate to the Stade Walter-Luzi in Chambly for the rest of the 2024–25 season.